-The Plan recommends that block sizes be limited to a maximum length of 350 to 500 feet and a maximum width of 300 feet, with blocks on Duke Street and Van Dorn Street oriented with the long dimension on those streets.
+The Plan recommends a block length of 350 feet to a maximum length of 500 feet and a maximum width of 300 feet, with blocks on Duke Street and Van Dorn Street oriented with the long dimension on those streets.

-The Plan recommends that blocks in the Town Center are configured to incorporate larger building types.
+The Plan recommends that blocks in the Town Center be configured to incorporate larger building types.